top of page

 Exercising at Home

 As part of your Consultation with us, you will have been provided with Veterinarian Prescribed Rehab Exercises (your Homework).
 These exercises will help keep your dog limber and improve their strength and stamina while maintaining their range of motion.
-Always have your pet warm up before exercise and cool down after exercise.
+Regular walks, tailored to your pet’s abilities are an important part of keeping those arthritic joints moving, reducing stiffness.
+Make sure to do shorter, more frequent walks instead of one long walk every day.
+Our article Motion is the Lotion discusses the importance of frequent but controlled exercise to maintain the joints' range of motion and musculature.

 There should never be sudden changes between inactivity and exercise.
+Always have your pet warm up before exercise and cool down after exercise.

 Avoid becoming the “Weekend Warrior” as over-exercising and acrobatic activities such as ball and Frisbee chasing are recipes for pain and stiffness later.
 Unfortunately, this also applies to rough play with housemates and other animal friends.
 Your dog may have once been the rough and tumble, go-go-go type, but it’s important to think of an OA dog as an antique luxury car.
 They’re still wonderful and should be taken out to enjoy the world, but great care should be applied when doing so.
 Regular maintenance and preparation will make all the difference for your dog’s experience.

 Swimming is frequently thought of as a low impact and helpful exercise for OA dogs, however it commonly causes significant abuse to the elbows, shoulders, and hip joints leading to inflammatory flare-ups.
+Opt instead for walking in warm water at your dog’s armpit level.
+Do this at very slow intervals to decrease the repetitive grinding of any arthritic joints.

 Swimming exercises typically do not help pets become better or stronger at walking outside of the water.